EasonJackson/DesignPatterns/README.md

 - Using Reflection to destroy Singleton Pattern

-	Using reflection, one can modify the accessability of constructor ```constructor.setAccessible(true)```.
+	Using reflection, one can modify the accessibility of constructor ```constructor.setAccessible(true)```.

 - Enum Singleton

 	To solve problems associated with reflection, try to use Enum to provide singleton.
-Enum hides constructor from clients, and is globly accessible.
-Enum does not imply lazy initialation.
+Enum hides constructor from clients, and is globally accessible.
+Enum does not imply lazy initialization.

 - Serialization and Deserialization

 	Override ```readResolve()``` method.

-- Clonable
+- Cloneable

 	Override ```clone()``` method. ```clone()``` method throws ```CloneNotSupportedException```